rjnpnigrhi/Phonegap-3-Boilerplate/README.md

 <br>
 7 - Just follow the onscreen instructions to generate "key" file (If you don't have one).
 This is dead easy, just put your details and some passwords.
 <br>
-Following all these steps you should be end up with a Production Ready .apk file.
+Following all these steps, you should be end up with a Production Ready .apk file.
+If you are getting any error while trying to compile/run the App on AVD please try installing PhoneGap via NPM and then try again.
 <br>
 *Pro Info: Step 7 will generate the compiled, signed, aligned, and ready for distribution .apk file.
 You can directly submit that to the Play Store.
+No need to zipalign bla bla it after exporting.
 <br>
 Enjoy!

 License
 =======
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU LesserGeneral Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 To read more about the GNU Lesser General Public License that belongs to this program, see http://www.gnu.org/licenses/